 Mia's talent is obvious to the people who work with her.
 She is a gifted songwriter and musician, quickly learning any instrument she picks up.
 Mia is comfortable on stage and in the studio, where she is as capable as any studio musician.
 She plays all of her own acoustic guitar tracks on her debut album.

 She credits her music teacher, Matthew Chenoweth, for guiding her to reach the goals she set for herself.
 “Matt listened to the things I wanted to accomplish and helped me chart a course to make them happen,” says Mia.
 “I am grateful for his guidance and look forward to this next step in my career.”

 Mia’s life outside of her music ventures is also full, and pretty impressive.
-She was a part of a Habitat for Humanity team that committed to a build over five Saturdays, in the end, providing a home for a lovely woman and her family.
+During high school, she was part of a Habitat for Humanity team that committed to a build over five Saturdays, and in the end, provided a home for a lovely woman and her family.
 She coached Girls on the Run, sang in choir, Jazz Choir, and a Trio, and also won Homecoming Queen and Most Talented Senior Superlative her senior year.
-She also ran a day camp for younger kids in her neighborhood, and currently has music students of her own to whom she teaches the ukulele.
+She also ran a day camp for younger kids in her neighborhood for two years, and currently has music students of her own to whom she teaches the ukulele.
 In college she is a member of the Public Relations Student Society of America, Kappa Kappa Gamma sorority, and German Club.
 She also recently completed a summer Marketing and Communications internship at Midtown Alliance, a non-profit community improvement organization in Atlanta, GA.